Pulau Sombori (Sombori Island) is the definition of PARADISE.

 Most flights will fly to Makassar in West Sulawesi and here you will have to transfer flights and fly to Kendari in Southeast Sulawesi.

 The flight from Makasar to Kendari is around 50 minutes.
 When you arrive at Kendari Airport, a taxi will cost 100,000 Rupiah ($7) for a 30-minute ride into the city.

 From Kendari City you will have to take a car to the boat harbor which takes 1 hour and then a boat to Labengki Island which takes approximately 2 hours depending on sea conditions.

 The accommodation is located on Labengki Island and then you can visit Sombori from here.

-It’s definitely not the most efficient route but this is currently the only way to reach Labengki Island.
+It’s definitely not the most efficient route but this is currently the only way to reach Sombori and Labengki Island.